There comes a time in a startups journey to success when entrepreneurs need to raise their first round of growth capital.

-Let’s make some assumptions on where you might be at this point, and then think about what the next steps are towards raising a series A round of growth capital.
+Let’s make some assumptions on where you might be at this point, and then think about when and how you might want to raise a series A round to really grow your business.

 What is a Series A Round?

-You have a real working thing, a business plan and are wanting to raise a serious first round of capital, so you can get your idea to market.
-This is what’s referred to as a series A round.
+You have a real working product, a business plan, and you want to raise a serious first round of capital so you can get your idea to market.
+This is typically what’s referred to as a series A round.
 This series A round is your startup’s first significant round of funding from venture capital investors and is intended to provide enough capital to make your company profitable over the next one to two years.

-Where ‘friends and family’ money was in the few thousands of dollars range and Angel money was in the tens to hundreds of thousands of dollars range, venture money tends to be in the millions of dollars.
-It’s about to get real.
+Where ‘friends and family’ money was in the few thousands of dollars range and angel money was in the tens to hundreds of thousands of dollars range, venture money tends to provide startups with millions of dollars.
+Shit's about to get real.

 How to Find Venture Capital Investors